tc39/proposal-source-phase-imports/README.md

 Future proposals may then add support for [bindings lookup methods][], the [ModuleSource constructor][] and [instantiation][] support.

-New properties may be added to the base `ModuleSourcePrototype`, or shared with ECMASCript module sources via `ModuleSource` additions.
+New properties may be added to the base `AbstractModuleSourcePrototype`, or shared with ECMAScript module sources via `ModuleSource.prototype` additions.

 ### Wasm Module Source